mariolugo/homes/README.md

 ## Styling

-Used `eslint` for
+Used `eslint`  for...
-`prettier` for
+`prettier` for...

 ## Libraries Used

-These are ones of the major libraries used
+These are ones of the major libraries used:

 ```
 Next.js # Used for SEO and SSR